JaneliaSciComp/G4_Display_Tools/docs/data-handling_analysis.md

 ### Plot norm and unnorm

-`exp_settings.plot_norm_and_unnorm` should be set to 0 or 1.
-If 1, whatever analysis you're doing will be done twice, once with un-normalized data and once again with normalized data.
-If it is set to zero, you will only get normalized results.
+`exp_settings.plot_norm_and_unnorm` should be set to `0` or `1`.
+If `1`, whatever analysis you're doing will be done twice, once with un-normalized data and once again with normalized data.
+If it is set to `0`, you will only get normalized results.

 __Example__: